ros-controls/ros2_control_demos/example_3/README.rst

           - 10"

    #.
-Or you can start a demo node which sends two goals every 5 seconds in a loop
+Or you can start a demo node which sends two goals every 5 seconds in a loop when using ``forward_position_controller`` controller

       .. code-block:: shell